ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * You can create up to 300 file shares within your VPC.
 * A file share cannot be deleted by using a `DELETE /shares/<id>` API request, if an existing mount target is associated with that file share or if replica operations are in progress.
 * A file share cannot be split from its replica by using a `DELETE /shares/<id>/source` API request, if the `lifecycle_state` of the file share is `updating` or if replica operations are in progress.
+* Encryption in transit is not supported on bare metal servers.

 ## Related information
 {: #related-info-file-storage-vpc}